-The blogger is native of Langtang region of Nepal.
-My name is Pasang from Baruwa which is located in the vicinity of Panchpokhari Lake and at the lap of Dorji Lakpa within the Mahalangur Himalayan range.
-Most of the travelers visiting Nepal get involved in the Langtang Valley Trekking, Gosainkunda Lake Trekking, Ganjala Pass Trekking and Kyanjin Gompa Trekking as well as Helambu and Aama Yangri Baruwa Trekking in Nepal.
+The blogger is a native of the Langtang region of Nepal.
+My name is Pasang from Baruwa village which is located in the vicinity of Panchpokhari Lake and at the lap of Dorji Lakpa (6,966 m) within the Mahalangur Himalaya range.
+Most of the travelers visiting Nepal get involved in the Langtang Valley Trekking, Gosainkunda Lake Trekking, Ganjala Pass Trekking, and Kyanjing Gompa Trekking as well as Helambu and Aama Yangri Baruwa Trekking in Nepal.
 However, there are numerous mythical wonders and cultural grandeurs to experience in this region other than just walking on the hills of Langtang.

-As a native from this place I would like to shed some light on the various local festivals as well as myth behind various religiously sacred place of the region.
+As a native of this place, I would like to shed some light on the various local festivals as well as myths behind the various religiously sacred place of the region.
 It would be fascinating to understand the history, culture and values associated with this region of Nepal.
-Here are some excerpts of the festival and religious significance of various iconic places of Langtang region of Nepal.
+Here are some excerpts of the festival and religious significance of various iconic places in the Langtang region of Nepal.

-This is the most popular trekking destination of Nepal and Langtang region.
+This is the most popular trekking destination in Nepal and Langtang region.
 It is situated at the crossroads of Langtang Valley Trek and Helambu valley trekking in Nepal.
 It is believed that the lake is formed by the strike of Lord Shiva’s trident.
-According to myth demons and gods did some excavation in sea to get the elixir.
-While mining the elixir the poison got excavated and was about to engulf the entire universe and fortunately in order to save the universe the Lord Shiva drank all poison.
-He kept the poison in his neck and out of sheer pain he threw his trident on the rocks.
-It resulted as the source of cool mountain water forming the Gosainkunda Lake.
-The Lake is equally important to Buddhists and Hindus as it is believed that whoever drinks and take dip in this holy water their pain and sufferings will banish.
-The lake is also the source of famous Rafting River of Nepal the Trishuli River.
+According to myth demons and gods did some excavation in the sea to get the elixir.
+While mining the elixir the poison got excavated and was about to engulf the entire universe and fortunately, in order to save the universe, Lord Shiva drank all poison.

-For more information about the Lama culture and religious as well as cultural aspects of the Langtang region don’t forget to write to me.
-You can connect with me on facebook, twitter, instagram and email.
-It would be pleasure for me to share various aspects of my homeland.
-It is truly the most mythical and mystical place of Nepal.
+For more information about the Lama culture and religion as well as cultural aspects of the Langtang region don’t forget to write to me.
+You can connect with me on Pinterest, Facebook, Twitter, Instagram and email.
+It would be a pleasure for me to share various aspects of my homeland.
+It is truly the most mythical and mystical place in Nepal.